 The pandemic caused U.S. job losses that are historic for their speed and scale.
 The impact is notable in various ways:

-- Expectations for a full jobs recovery from the pandemic should be tempered by the cautionary tale found in the “Great Recession” – seven years after which the two hardest hit industries (manufacturing & construction) still had 2.1 million unrecovered jobs.
-That “unrecovery” was hidden by outsized gains in other industries.
+- The hidden “unrecovery” in 2022 mirrors what happened after the “Great Recession” – seven years after which the two hardest hit industries (manufacturing & construction) still had 2.2 million unrecovered jobs.